flyingmachine/nanoc-blog/content/programming/what-a-clojurist-needs-to-know-about-java-and-leiningen-pt1.md

 In this section, we're going to learn just enough Java to understand what the hell is going on when we run programs written in the language we actually care about: Clojure.
+Along the way, you will learn about:

 ### Compiling and Running a Basic Program

+This section will lay a foundation for your understanding of Java.
+It doesn't address Clojure directly, but the knowledge you gain will be useful in your Clojuring.

 Let's put our game faces on and start with a basic program.
 Visit the [github repo](https://github.com/flyingmachine/make-a-clojure-baby)